 The Reefs are home to a number of completely harmless reef sharks.
 These are usually in slightly deeper water and usually only accessible

 There are Sharks in Hawaii’s waters and some are even potentially man-eaters.
 But shark attacks on Hawaii are shockingly rare.
-So don’t be concerned.
-There is almost Zero chance you will encounter a shark in coastal Snorkelling locations and if you do you should feel lucky.
+So don’t be concerned and please don’t google it, Shark Attacks make headlines, even though they are so rare a heap of headlines make the sound common.
+There is almost zero chance you will encounter a shark in coastal Snorkelling locations and if you do you should feel lucky.

 We have only encountered Sharks when we have looked for them and almost always when diving specifically for them.
 Still, Hawaii’s remote oceanic location means many species of shark can end up in the waters including